notional-labs/placid/README.md

 ### Have a block size between 2-5 mb

 [2mb blocks](https://forum.cosmos.network/t/increase-maxblocksize-from-200k-to-2mb), not smaller, and be mindful of contract upload sizes for your chain, which may require larger blocks.
 Don’t set block size to more than 5mb.

+### Validators should peer directly with one another

+* Don't peer directly with validators you don't trust
+* Every validator should make these decisions for themeselves

+* Methods - Configuration
+  * Add other validators node IDs to your unconditional peers
+  * add other validators ID@address to your unconditional peers

+* Methods -